zama-ai/concrete-core/concrete-core/docs/README.md

 ## License

-This software is distributed under the BSD-3-Clause-Clear license.&#x20;
+This software is distributed under the BSD-3-Clause-Clear license.

 If you have any questions, please contact us at `hello@zama.ai`.